juergenpointinger/juergenpointinger.github.io/_posts/2020-04-15-scoped-npm-registry.md

 In [GitLab](https://docs.gitlab.com/ee/user/packages/npm_registry/), such registries can now be used relatively easily.

 Add the GitLab NPM Registry to your local or global NPM configuration.
-The `@your-scope` should be replaced by your needs.
 Replace `@your-scope` with your specific scope name (e.g. your organization name):

 ```sh
 $ npm config set @your-scope:registry https://gitlab.com/api/v4/packages/npm/ --global